Core Idea

 The Asymmetry Between Stocks and Flows

-A critical and often overlooked property: flows can change instantly; stocks cannot (Sterman, 2000).
+Flows can change instantly; stocks cannot (Sterman, 2000).
 You can double a hiring rate overnight, but headcount accumulates slowly.
-You can cut spending immediately, but savings grow gradually.

 This asymmetry produces the characteristic inertia of complex systems: